Easy Instant Pot Red Beans And Rice

 • Feel free to grab your cutting board and knife, cut up the veggies and meat ahead of time, and store in a mixing bowl till needed.

-We recommend breaking it down into appropriate serving size portions for what you think you might want to reheat later.
-It’s easier and more efficient to reheat smaller portions in the microwave and stovetop of this recipe than to try and reheat the entire batch at once.
+• Freeze – freeze cool rice in an air tight container for up to 2 months.
+I recommend breaking it down into appropriate serving size portions.
+It’s easier and more efficient to reheat smaller portions than to try and reheat the entire batch at once.

 close up of a wooden spoon stirring the instant pot red beans and rice with sausage